threadi/external-files-in-media-library/readme.txt

 == Repository, documentation and reliability ==

-You find some documentations [here](https://github.com/threadi/external-files-in-media-library/tree/master/docs).
+You find some documentations [on this plugin page](https://plugins.thomaszwirner.de/en/plugin/externe-dateien-in-der-mediathek/) and [in GitHub](https://github.com/threadi/external-files-in-media-library/tree/master/docs).

 The development repository is on [GitHub](https://github.com/threadi/external-files-in-media-library/).